 Large or thicker pieces of meat will require more cooking time per pound than smaller or thinner pieces.

 Foods on a crowded cooking grate will require more cooking time than just a few foods.

 Foods grilled in containers, such as baked beans, will require more time if grilled in a deep casserole rather than a shallow baking pan.

 Use long-handled tongs for turning all meats and spatulas for turning burgers and fish.
 Do not use a fork for turning, as it will pierce the meat allowing the flavorful juices to escape.

 Determine the doneness of meats by making a small slit near the bone and checking the color.
 For boneless cuts, make a slit near the centre.
 For thicker cuts or larger pieces of meat and poultry insert an instant-read thermometer into the centre of the largest muscle of meat or in the inner thigh or breast of poultry.
 Charring meat, poultry or fish is not recommended.

 When grilling any meats, poultry or any food remember moisture retention is a must: sear the outside first to lock in juices; add salt, if needed, after cooking; flip cuts of meat when bubbles start to appear so the moisture goes back into the meat; sauces are best applied near the end of cooking to prevent burning; and always use tongs, not a fork.

-If you are looking for more information on becoming a dealer, please send us an email to:
+If you are looking for more information on becoming a dealer, complete the Online Dealer Application or email the printed version to: